Home BeachesSwimming with Turtles in Akumal, Mexico

 First things first.
 Where can I find the Akumal turtles?

-There are many different places where you can swim with sea turtles in Mexico, but there is one beach in particular where you are almost guaranteed to meet them!
+There are many different places where you can swim with sea turtles in Mexico, but Akumal Beach is the most popular (and famous).

-The beach where you can meet these sea creatures in their natural habitat is called Akumal Beach.
 You will find it right in between Tulum and Playa Del Carmen, just a 30-minute drive from either destination.
-It is a popular day trip from Cancun.
+It is a popular day trip from Cancun, and a must for anyone visiting the area.

 If you are travelling from Cancun, it’s about a 1,5-hour drive.
 Alternatively, you can get a tour that will pick you up straight from the Cancun Hotel Zone and your hotel there (here is my hotel review of the Grand Coral Beach Resort).